awsdocs/aws-greengrass-developer-guide/doc_source/image-classification-connector.md

 If the AWS IoT Greengrass group is configured to write local logs, the connector writes log files to `greengrass-root/ggc/var/log/user/region/aws/`\.
 For more information about Greengrass logging, see [Monitoring with AWS IoT Greengrass Logs](greengrass-logs-overview.md)\.

-Use the following information to help troubleshoot issues with the Image Classification connectors\.
+Use the following information to help troubleshoot issues with the ML Image Classification connectors\.

 **Required system libraries**

-The following tabs list the system libraries required for each Image Classification connector\.
+The following tabs list the system libraries required for each ML Image Classification connector\.

 ------
-#### [ Image Classification Aarch64 JTX2 ]
+#### [ ML Image Classification Aarch64 JTX2 ]

 | Library | Minimum version |